Buddha Birthday – How & Why Do We Celebrate Buddha Birthday | Purnima | Jayanti?

 He built three palaces for his son with all comforts and services and organized his training in martial arts and education on various subjects necessary for the conduct of state affairs.
 We were told that, despite these agreements, the young Siddhartha was still attracted by the philosophical and contemplative thought during which he suffered deep despair.

 Buddha was married to Yashodhara.
 When he was sixteen he married a beautiful princess named Yashodhara.
 She was the daughter of a Sakya chief named Suprabuddha.
 He had a son through her with the name of Rahula.

 We do not know much about his family life except that he took care of his wife and spent a lot of time with her.
 We do not know if he had any relationships with other women.
 Probably Yashodhara was a very obedient wife, who could have suffered later in life when the Buddha left her forever.

 But the young Siddhartha was firm in his resolution.
 Having seen the hermit meditate, he was eager to pursue a similar life of austerity and inner detachment.

-Shortly afterwards, one day, in the middle of the night, when everyone slept, he left the palace, his family, his friends and the kingdom.
+Shortly afterward, one day, in the middle of the night, when everyone slept, he left the palace, his family, his friends, and the kingdom.